 How Much Does a Medicare Supplement Plan Cost?

-With the exception of Massachusetts, Minnesota and Wisconsin, which have their own standardized plans, insurance companies offer standardized Medicare Supplement plans identified by alphabetic letters (such as Medicare Supplement Plan M)..
-However, the premiums (the monthly amount you pay for a Medicare Supplement plan) may vary from one company to another.
-Understanding the factors that affect your premium can help you make cost-conscious choices in your selection of a Medicare Supplement plan.
+With the exception of Massachusetts, Minnesota and Wisconsin, which have their own standardized plans, insurance companies offer standardized Medicare Supplement insurance plans identified by alphabetic letters (such as Medicare Supplement insurance Plan M).
+However, the premiums (the monthly amount you pay for a Medicare Supplement insurance plan) may vary from one company to another.
+Understanding the factors that affect your premium can help you make cost-conscious choices in your selection of a Medicare Supplement insurance plan.

-How insurance companies set Medicare Supplement costs & premiums
+How insurance companies set Medicare Supplement insurance plan costs & premiums

 Here is how the rating systems work.

-When you apply for a Medicare Supplement plan
+When you apply for a Medicare Supplement insurance plan

-The type of Medicare Supplement plan type you select
+The type of Medicare Supplement insurance plan type you select

 The product and service descriptions, if any, provided on these eHealth Insurance Web pages are not intended to constitute offers to sell or solicitations in connection with any product or service.
 All products are not available in all areas and are subject to applicable laws, rules, and regulations.